alexiswest98/rem-the-milk/READMEevan.md

 2. Install dependencies: pipenv install -r requirements.txt

-3. Navigate to the backend folder pipenv install
+3. Navigate to the root: pipenv install

 4. Create a .env file in the root of the backend folder and copy the contents from the .env.example file: cp .env.example .env

 4. Migrate and seed the files.
-There are the following json scripts for your convenience: npm run migrate npm run seed
+Enter the shell via pipenv shell, then: flask db upgrade flask seed all

-5. Utilize npm start in the back-end folder. pipenv shell flask run
+5. Utilize pipenv shell in the root folder. pipenv shell flask run

-6. Navigate to the frontend folder and npm install. npm install
+6. Navigate to the frontend react folder and npm install. npm install

-7. Utilize npm start in the front-end folder and you will be directed to: http://localhost:5000/ npm start
+7. Utilize npm start in the front-end folder and you will be directed to: http://localhost:3000/ npm start

 ## Feature Roadmap